 Good Governance and Evaluation Practices

-The Annual Reports describe:
+Its Annual Reports describe:

 Social Impact and Horizon 2020

-Dianova and the Sustainable Development Goals
+The Sustainable Development Goals and Dianova

 Notably, the 17 Sustainable Development Goals of the Agenda (SDG) and its 169 specific objectives have become symbols of this ambitious project.

-The Agenda 2030 for Sustainable Development focuses on five main themes for humanity and the planet, the so-called “Five Ps”: People, Planet, Prosperity, Peace and Participation.
+Five P’s.
+The Agenda 2030 for Sustainable Development focuses on 5 main themes for humanity and the planet.
+For this reason, thy are called “Five Ps”.
+People, Planet, Prosperity, Peace and Participation.

-> Children / Youth and Education.
+> First, Children / Youth and Education.

-> Health / Dependencies.
+> Second, Health / Addictions.

-> Protection / Support and Humanitarian Aid.
+> Third, Protection / Support and Humanitarian Aid.

-> Alliances and Cooperation.
+> And another key point, Alliances and Cooperation.

 Dianova International .
 Dianova Canada .
 Dianova Chile .
 Dianova Spain .
 Dianova USA .
 Dianova Italy .
 Dianova Nicaragua .
 Dianova Sweden .
 Dianova Uruguai .
 Društvo Up Slovenia .
 RIO Norway .
 European Center for Preventing Addictions Romania .
 Ray of Hope Pakistan .
 SPYM Society for the Promotion of Youth and Masses India .
 Slum Child Foundation Kenya .
 AJEAH Association des Jeunes Engagés pour l’Action Humanitaire Togo .
 FAPE Democratic Republic of Congo .
 Karim Khan Afridi Welfare Foundation – KKAWF Paquistão.
 Izmir Saglik Turizmi Dernegi (IZSATU) Turquia.
 Kothowain Bangladesh.
 GRADH – Groupe de Réflexion des Amis pour le Développement de l’Humain Togo.